bbaillif/bioactive_conformation_predictor/README.md

 conf_ensemble directory contains classes to handle conformer ensembles
 - ConfEnsemble is a wrapper around a RDKit Mol that handles the differentconformers as Conformer in the Mol, making sure that all atoms in each conformer are matched, and handling properties in each conformer
 - ConfEnsembleLibrary is a wrapper around a dict that links an ensemble name to a ConfEnsemble.
 Each library has a directory where each ensemble can be stored, and also storing metadata in ensemble_names.csv and pdb_df.csv
-- RMSDCalculator (to compute RMSD between bioactive and generated conformers)

 data contains classes to manage data
 - dataset contains the ConfEnsembleDataset base class, and the PyGDataset subclass (and the MoleculeEncoders to encode atom and bond data)